 - A. General Applicability.
-It shall be unlawful to conduct any development or use of land until all specified development review processes have been followed, all applicable standards have been fulfilled, and all required approvals, permits or other authorizations have been issued. - В Transition Provisions.
-The following rules shall determine the transition from previous regulations to this code: - Applications.
-Any official application submitted prior to the effective date, and determined 1. a complete application by the Director, shall be reviewed and processed according to the prior standards and procedures.
-An application submitted prior to the effective date, but determined incomplete, shall be resubmitted and processed according to the regulations in effect at the time of submittal of a complete application. - 2.
-Prior Approvals.
-All permits, site plans, or other approvals issued under an administrative capacity prior to the effective date of this code shall remain effective for the duration specified with that approval or as provided in the prior code.
-If no date is specified, they shall remain valid for six months.
-Any changes or amendments to a prior approval requested after the effective date of this code shall be subject to all provisions of this code. - 3.
+It shall be unlawful to conduct any development or use of land until all specified development review processes have been followed, all applicable standards have been fulfilled, and all required approvals, permits or other authorizations have been issued. - B Transition Provisions.
+The following rules shall determine the transition from previous regulations to the current code: - 1.
+Applications.
+Any application submitted prior to the effective date, and determined a complete application by the Director, shall be reviewed and processed according to the prior standards and procedures.
+An application submitted prior to the effective date, but determined incomplete, shall be resubmitted and processed according to the regulations in effect at the time of submittal of a complete application. - Prior Approvals.
+All permits, site development plans, or other approvals issued prior to the effective date of this code shall remain effective, subject to any prior expiration provision of the specific application.
+Any changes, or amendments to a prior approval requested after the effective date of this code shall be subject to all provisions of this code. - 3.
 Plats.
-Any approved preliminary plat may continue to advance to final plat according to the standards, procedures, and time limits of the prior code.
-However, a new preliminary plat shall be required according to this code if: - The preliminary plat expires under the conditions of the prior approval or the a. duration specified for preliminary plats in Section 17-2-6, whichever is sooner; or - A major amendment is proposed to the preliminary plat; or b. - Any final plat proposes a substantial change to the preliminary plat. - 4.
-Conditional Use Grant.
-Any conditional use grant or other approval that may be limited to a specific duration or conditions under prior regulations may continue for that specified
+Any approved preliminary plat may continue to advance to final plat according to the procedures of this code and as presented on the approved preliminary plat unless: - a.
+A major amendment is proposed to the preliminary plat; or - b.
+Any final plat proposes a substantial change to the preliminary plat. - 4.
+Use by Special Review.
+Any use operating under a use by special review or other approval that may be limited to a specific duration or conditions under prior regulations may continue for that specified duration or according to the conditions.
+Any changes or subsequent approvals of these uses upon expiration of that period shall be processed according to this code.
+A use existing legally prior to the effective date of this code, but which is now classified as Use by Special Review, shall be considered as having Use by